-Click the Security tab
+Click the Security tab.

-In the “Network security key” setting, check the Show characters option to view the WiFi password on Windows 11.
+In the “Network security key” setting, check the “Show characters” option to reveal the Wi-Fi password for Windows 11.

 netsh wlan show profiles

-netsh wlan show profile name="WiFi-Profile" key=clear
+netsh wlan show profile name="Wi-Fi-Profile" key=clear

 The password will the displayed in the Key Content field under “Security settings.”

 In the command, replace Wi-Fi-Profile with the name of your current or saved network to see the password in with CMD.